The In-House Legal Team Roles: Guide to Titles & Responsibilities

 Senior Legal Counsel

 Senior legal counsel are experienced attorneys who handle high-level legal matters within their specialty areas.
 They take on complex legal work, oversee junior lawyers, provide legal advice to executives, and manage key legal processes.
 Senior counsel may focus on areas like mergers & acquisitions, labor & employment, litigation, etc. Their expertise in specific legal practices brings tremendous value to the company.
+Deep expertise in a specialized area of law, strong advisory skills, and the ability to handle complex legal matters are important.

 Legal Counsel

 Legal counsel are attorneys who provide day-to-day legal request services, advice, and matter management in support of the business units and functions they support.
 They apply their legal expertise to contracts, compliance, disputes, transactions, and other matters to mitigate risk and facilitate business objectives.
 Legal counsel roles are often specialized by area of law.
 Targeted legal support helps the business perform optimally within the law.
+Strong analytical, communication, and problem-solving skills are essential.
+A JD degree and experience in a specific legal area are required.
+Experience in a corporate legal department is beneficial.

 Commercial/Contracts Counsel

 Commercial or contracts counsel focus on business transactions and commercial agreements.
 They assist with negotiations, draft and review business contracts such as sales agreements and vendor contracts, advise on deal structures and terms, and manage the contract lifecycle.
 This role optimizes commercial arrangements to generate business value and revenue growth.
 Securing favorable contracts is vital for business success.
+Excellent negotiation, drafting, and analytical skills are crucial.
+A JD degree and experience in commercial law, including contract negotiation and management, is highly recommended.

 Employment/Labor Counsel

 Employment or labor lawyers handle legal matters related to the company's workforce.
 They provide guidance on employment laws and regulations, draft workplace policies, manage litigation, and advise on employee relations issues like harassment claims, discrimination, disability accommodations, and terminations.
 Protecting the company from employment lawsuits and liabilities is crucial.
+Strong knowledge of employment laws, excellent advisory skills, and the ability to manage litigation are essential.
+A JD degree and 5-10 years of experience in employment law are typical.
+Experience in a corporate setting is beneficial.

 Litigation Counsel